Visit the institution website for COVID‑19 updates

 Months of entry

-This certificate is designed for graduates from any discipline with a professional or personal interest in childhood and youth studies who wish to deepen their understanding of children's lives and develop critical analysis skills.
+This certificate is for graduates from any discipline with a professional or personal interest in childhood and youth studies who wish to deepen their understanding of children's lives and develop critical analysis skills.
+You don’t have to work with children or young people to study this qualification, but you should be curious about their experiences – including those of migration, disability, inequality and sexuality – as well as their digital and spiritual lives.

 Fees and funding